 Improving Energy Efficiency

-Renewable energy is a great way to save energy and can include wind turbines, solar panels, and partnerships with hydroelectric utility plants.
+Renewable energy is a great way to save energy and can include solar panels, partnerships with hydroelectric utility plants, and wind turbines with foundation bolts and other parts being manufactured by companies such as Dyson Corp.
 Heating and cooling costs can be reduced with HVAC systems and high-efficiency windows.

 In areas with lower foot traffic, hospitals can use motion sensors to automate lighting.
 During the summer, air conditioning usage can be reduced with natural solar shades that harness the power of sunlight.
 Replacing fluorescent lighting with modern LED alternatives not only lowers power consumption but also phases out the hazards of mercury.
 When this was done at Western Health in Melbourne, they managed to save around 1,2000 Mwh of electricity per year.
 That’s the equivalent to around 165 households.